ruilin-wu/FAM_VCK5000/FAM_VCK5000_Design2/Module_01_matlab_sim/README.md

 ### First FFT (256-pt)
 Each column of the windowed data array is Fast Fourier transformed to reveal the first spectral components.
 The resultant array is still indexed P rows by N' columns but now the column index relates to a specific bin of spectral frequencies.

-The matlab of the FFT function is shown below:
+The matlab code of the FFT function is shown below:
 ```
 function OutputSignal = FFTFloatv3_M1(InputSignal)
 % FFTFloatv3_M1 performs FFT computation on single-precision floating-point data